-Perhaps the responsibility of raising four young children without a wife led Solomon to marry again only a few months after Eliza’s death.
+Perhaps the responsibility of raising four young children (one had died) without a wife led Solomon to marry again, on July 5th 1859, only a few months after Eliza’s death.

 His second wife was Matilda Potter Sudbury, living in Anchor Row with her unmarried mother Hannah and uncle Alfred, lace manufacturer — both children of stockingweaver William and Sarah (nee Thompson).